Rsclub22/home-assistant-fht/README.md

 ## Requires FHEM to work
 You can find FHEM here: https://fhem.de/
-## Requires manual setup via FHEM-WEBbapi
+## Requires manual setup via FHEM-WEBapi
 Setup for the FHEM WEBapi here: https://github.com/Rsclub22/home-assistant-fht#fhem-webapi

-**IMPORTANT:** The WEBapi needs to be accesabile without a password
+**IMPORTANT:** The WEBapi needs to be accessable without a password
 # Setup
 The FHEM Connector needs to be cloned into the custom_components folder Download the FHEM Connector here: https://github.com/Rsclub22/home-assistant-fht/releases/download/v0.2/fht_heating.zip